sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 The principal calling the MS Graph API must be authenticated and authorized to perform the requested actions on the objects specified in the request.

-To perform the action of adding a user to the global admin role we will use the Azure CLI command ****`az rest`.
-The command enables custom requests to the MS Graph API to be made.
+Let's use the Azure CLI command `az rest`.
+This command enables custom requests to MS Graph API be made.

-If no authentication argument is passed to the `az rest` command then it will automatically use the Azure Account you already logged in with which in our case is the ITOps-App application’s service principal.
+If no authentication argument is passed to the `az rest` command then it will automatically use the Azure account you already logged in with which in our case is the ITOps-App application’s service principal.

 ```powershell
 $Body="{'principalId':'3C1DF195-9D6F-4A00-96C9-FEB45D99A27F', 'roleDefinitionId': '62e90394-69f5-4237-9190-012177145e10', 'directoryScopeId': '/'}”